On divisorial (i) classes: On Cox Rings and curves.

 These conjectures illustrate the importance of $(-1)$ curves on $X$, and we now describe what is known about $(-1)$ curves.
 In later sections, we will obtain similar results to those mentioned here but in higher dimension.

 Let $W_{2,s}$ denote the Weyl group on $X_{2,s}$ generated by reflections (see Section~\ref{ss:weylgroup} for more discussion of this group.)
-In 1960 Nagata introduces classes of \emph{pre-exceptional type}, namely the orbit of the Weyl group $W_{2,s}$ action on one exceptional divisor (see Section~\ref{ss:weylgroup} for a description of the Weyl group).
+In 1960 Nagata introduces classes of \emph{pre-exceptional type}, namely the orbit of the Weyl group $W_{2,s}$ action on one exceptional divisor.
 He proves the fundamental result that they are in bijective correspondence with $(-1)$ curves as in the following theorem:

 \begin{theorem}[Nagata, \cite{nagata1}] There exists a bijection between the set of $(-1)$ curves on $X$ and the orbit of the Weyl group on one exceptional divisor, say $W_{2,s} \cdot E_i$.
 In particular the Weyl group acts transitively on the set of exceptional curves. \end{theorem}